Curriculum Allocation

 Assessment

-Students will complete a 300 minute practical assessment in which they will develop a response to an artist evidencing their understanding of AO1 and AO2.
+Students will complete a 300 minute practical assessment in which they will work on completing a final piece which will conclude their project (AO4)

 Lesson 1